 Most skin cancers are curable, especially when treated at an early stage.
 At first, skin cancers do not cause any symptoms.
 Therefore, any unusual skin growth that enlarges or lasts for more than a few weeks should be examined by a doctor.

 Doctors treat most skin cancers by removing them surgically.
-Usually, the scar that is left after surgery depends on the size of the original cancer which if caught early, will be small.
+Usually, the scar that is left after surgery depends on the size of the original cancer, which, if caught early, may be small.

 Larger or more invasive cancer may require removal of a significant amount of skin, which may have to be replaced with a skin graft or a skin flap.

-With a skin graft, a piece of skin is removed from another area of the person's body, typically where the skin is loose.
+With a skin graft Skin Tissue transplantation is the removal of various tissues, such as skin cells, corneas, cartilage, or bone, from a body and then inserting that tissue into the same or another person who has... read more , a piece of skin is removed from another area of the person's body, typically where the skin is loose.
 The piece of skin is sewn onto the area where the cancer was removed.

 With a skin flap, doctors transfer skin from an adjacent area to replace the area where the cancer was removed.
 With a flap, but not with a graft, the transferred skin is not cut completely free, so it still has its own blood supply.
 Also, a flap is usually thicker than a graft.